 The right nutrition can also help keep us healthy and happy by reducing stress.
 There is a clear connection between your brain and your gut, so you have to make sure to feed yourself foods that will help decrease stress.
 These are foods that are high in Vitamin D, omega 3 fatty acids and probiotics.
 Turmeric has also been shown to reduce inflammation.

 The best way to get Vitamin D is from the sun, but make sure to wear sunscreen if you’re in the sun for more than 15 minutes.
 You can get your omega 3’s from fish, like salmon.
 Probiotics are in most yogurts, but if you are lactose intolerant, you can get them in supplements from your local grocery store.

-Stress and anxiety may be a normal part of life, but if you find that anxiety or depression is disrupting your daily life, please seek help.
+Stress may be normal and unavoidable, but if you find that anxiety or depression is disrupting your daily life, please seek help.